YahiaElTai/ms-commerce/README.md

 ### Project overview

-The project is a simplified version of commercetools HTTP API written as microservices and deployed on GCP with kubernetes.
+The project is a highly simplified version of commercetools HTTP API written as microservices and deployed on GCP with kubernetes.

 The project is currently deployed across two environments: Staging and Production.

+- Production: `mss-commerce.com`
+- Staging: `staging.mss-commerce.com`

-These environments are managed using Terraform workspaces, which enable efficient and organized infrastructure provisioning.
+These environments are managed using Terraform workspaces.
 Detailed information about the infrastructure setup can be found below

 ### Tech Stack